Perinatal Book Reviews

 Dr Rachel Reed's Childbirth as a Rite of Passage

 Maybe my favourite book.
-Reed explores birth as a transformative, sacred journey shaped by cultural, social, and medical influences.
+Rachel explores birth as a transformative, sacred journey shaped by cultural, social, and medical influences.
 She argues modern maternity care often disrupts this process, disempowering women.
-Reed advocates for honouring childbirth as a personal, meaningful rite that supports autonomy, connection, and embodied wisdom.
+Rachel advocates for honouring childbirth as a personal, meaningful rite that supports autonomy, connection, and embodied wisdom.

 Dr Rachel Reed’s website is full of informative information for your pregnancy journey, and she also co-hosted a fabulous podcast, The Midwives’ Cauldron, which you can listen to here